trainb0y/PyMultibound/README.md

 I have no way to test on a Mac, and it probably won't work out of the box.
 Chances are most of `paths.py` would have to be changed.

-## Rewrite for `v1.0`
-### Why?
-The original PyMultibound (`v0.1`-`v0.3`) was centered on the idea of actually moving each profile's data into Starbound's folder, and was only sloppily changed when I realized all that was nececary was redirecting to a new `sbinit.config`.
-As such, it was overcomplicated and hard to maintain.

-### What's New?
-A GUI!
-As of version 1.0 there is a GUI using `PyQt5`, that lets you use all of the primary features of PyMultibound.
-Note that this is my first PyQt5 project, and as such might have some issues.

-A multitude of annoying bugs have also been fixed.

 ## Character Appearance Editor
 PyMultibound has a feature in which one can make appearance "templates" from pre-existing characters, and apply them to other characters.
 It works by replacing the `content/identity/` section of the `.player` file with the one from the template.
 As of now it does not update quest portraits, I may add this later.